vmwshop/tutorials/voyant.md

 <img src="https://user-images.githubusercontent.com/15221098/88464427-a2c64b80-ce88-11ea-9d14-91eb6eed97f0.png" class="responsive" alt="voyanttrends1">

 > (This is the default view from the beginning of this tutorial.
-Yours will look a little different right now if you’ve been following along.)
+Yours will look a little different right now if you have been following along.)

-Since we selected “westley” from our Summary tool, you should just see one line on your Trends graph.
-If you’re familiar with the movie (spoiler ahead if you haven’t seen it), “The Princess Bride,” you will know that the character, Westley is actually The Man In Black at the beginning of the movie.
-With our Trends tool, we can visually show when that change occurs by using the search syntax to add a line for The Man In Black.
+1. Select “westley” in the Summary tool.
+You should now just see one line on your Trends graph.
+If you’re familiar with the movie (**spoiler alert**), you will know that Westley is actually also the Man in Black mentioned frequently in the first third of the movie.
+With our Trends tool, we can visually show when Westley leaves the picture, becomes the Man in Black, and is then eventually realized to be Westley by using the search syntax to add a line for the Man in Black.

-1. Click within the search bar at the bottom of the Trends block and select the term “westley” from the list that appears.
-Even though we have the term selected from our Summary tool already, we need to select it again here to make sure we get the results we’re looking for.
+2. Click within the search bar at the bottom of the Trends block and select the term “westley” from the list that appears.
+Even though we have the term selected from our Summary tool already, we need to select it again here to make sure we get the results we are looking for.

 <img src="https://user-images.githubusercontent.com/15221098/88464442-bd98c000-ce88-11ea-8c32-f033af8f4992.png" class="responsive" alt="voyanttrends2">

-2. In the search bar at the bottom of the Trends block, hover your mouse over the “?” symbol to reveal a cheat sheet of search syntaxes.
+3. In the search bar at the bottom of the Trends block, hover your mouse over the “?” symbol to reveal a cheat sheet of search syntaxes.

 <img src="https://user-images.githubusercontent.com/15221098/88464453-cdb09f80-ce88-11ea-9387-0cf357425802.png" class="responsive" alt="voyanttrends3">

 > This little pop up only lasts for a few seconds.
 Click the “?” symbol to open a static lightbox version of the cheat sheet.

-3. Based on this cheat sheet, if we want Voyant to search for “man in black” as a single term, all we need to do is surround those three words in quotation marks when we type them into the search bar.
-Do that and press your Enter key.
+4. Based on this cheat sheet, if we want Voyant to search for “man in black” as a single term, all we need to do is surround those three words in quotation marks when we type them into the search bar.

 <img src="https://user-images.githubusercontent.com/15221098/88464459-de611580-ce88-11ea-8130-bc5a951f0421.png" class="responsive" alt="voyanttrends4">